doctr.io#

 A Block is a collection of Lines (e.g. an address written on several lines) and Artefacts (e.g. a graph with its title underneath).

-class doctr.io.Block(lines: List[Line] = [], artefacts: List[Artefact] = [], geometry: Tuple[Tuple[float, float], Tuple[float, float]] | ndarray | None = None)[source]#
+class doctr.io.Block(lines: List[Line] = [], artefacts: List[Artefact] = [], geometry: Tuple[Tuple[float, float], Tuple[float, float]] | ndarray | None = None)[source]

 Implements a block element as a collection of lines and artefacts

-• geometry – bounding box of the word in format ((xmin, ymin), (xmax, ymax)) where coordinates are relative to the page’s size.
+the page’s size.
 If not specified, it will be resolved by default to the smallest bounding box enclosing all lines and artefacts in it.

 A Page is a collection of Blocks that were on the same physical page.

-class doctr.io.Page(blocks: List[Block], page_idx: int, dimensions: Tuple[int, int], orientation: Dict[str, Any] | None = None, language: Dict[str, Any] | None = None)[source]#
+class doctr.io.Page(page: ndarray, blocks: List[Block], page_idx: int, dimensions: Tuple[int, int], orientation: Dict[str, Any] | None = None, language: Dict[str, Any] | None = None)[source]

 Implements a page element as a collection of blocks